 Stax Museum of American Soul Music

-As the sound of soul resonated through the fifties and sixties, there is no doubt that the small but significant Stax Records was a powerful catalyst in bringing the genre to the attention of the whole of America.
+As the sound of soul resonated through the fifties and sixties, there’s no doubt that the small but significant Stax Records was a powerful catalyst in bringing the genre to the attention of the whole of America.
 With its roots in the gospel tunes so intertwined with the African-American experience, soul music was the soundtrack to most American youth at the time and was undeniably the soundtrack to the civil rights movement as well.
-Otis Redding and Isaac Hayes were just a couple of the amazingly talented artists that paid their dues at this legendary Memphis studio, churning out hit after hit that are still revered as classics today.
-You can enjoy the museum’s impressive wall of records, original recording studio used by artists, and other musical artifacts .. and of course one of the highlights — Hayes’ gold-plated Cadillac Eldorado that has a refrigerated mini-bar, television, and floorboards covered in white fur carpeting!
+Otis Redding and Isaac Hayes were just a couple of the amazingly talented artists that paid their dues at this legendary Memphis studio, churning out hit after hit and are still revered as classics today.
+You can enjoy Stax Museum’s impressive wall of records, original recording studio used by artists, and other musical artifacts… and of course one of the highlights — Hayes’ gold-plated Cadillac Eldorado that has a refrigerated mini-bar, television, and floorboards covered in white fur carpeting!

 Location: 333 Beale Street